Aaron Hernandez exhibited the slightest change in his final days

 Hernandez betrayed everyone.
 He thought only of himself.
 Yet his greatest betrayal may have been self-inflicted – of the natural physical talent that sent him to the NFL, to the end zone of a Super Bowl, to the signature line of a $40 million contract.
 It was the talent his father helped cultivate and his brother tried to mentor and his mother tried to shepherd.
 He once had that support system.
 In the end it never mattered to Aaron Hernandez.

 Hernandez grew up in a two-parent home until his father’s death when he was 16.
-The home sits on a hill in Bristol, basketball hoop in the drive way, fence out front, small yard the boys had to mow and rake as the seasons came and went.
-The kids would lift weights in the basement and run gassers up the hill, preparing for the big-time.
-Around the corner is where Shayanna grew up, elementary school classmates and an on-again, off-again couple since junior high.
+The home sits on a hill in Bristol, basketball hoop in the driveway, fence out front, small yard the boys had to mow and rake as the seasons came and went.
+The kids would lift weights in the basement and run gassers up the hill, preparing for the big time.
+Around the corner is where Shayanna grew up, elementary school classmates with Hernandez and an on-again, off-again couple since junior high.

-And yet when he got out of the University of Florida, he decided to pal up with Bradley, an East Hartford (Conn.) marijuana trafficker.
+And yet when Hernandez got out of the University of Florida, he decided to pal up with Bradley, an East Hartford (Conn.) marijuana trafficker.
 When Hernandez made it to the NFL he decided to befriend the street life.
 Hernandez’s story is the strangest of them all.
 He wasn’t dragged back down by his hometown or old gang ties or anything like it – he sought it out.
 Bradley and his friends used to mock him for his cushy upbringing and comparatively quiet hometown, best known as the home of ESPN.

 Being in the NFL wasn’t enough.
 Hernandez wanted to be a gangster, so he became a wanna-be gangster.

-When he was first arrested, in June of 2013, for the murder of Lloyd, he was hauled out of his oversized home and placed in a 7-by-10-foot cell that he had to pay $5 a day in “rent.”
+When he was first arrested, in June 2013, for the murder of Lloyd, he was hauled out of his oversized home and placed in a 7-by-10-foot cell that he had to pay $5 a day to “rent.”
 The Sherriff of Bristol County, Thomas Hodgson, put him on suicide watch and waited for the breakdown.
 In Hodgson’s experience, every defendant facing significant charges breaks, no matter their background.
 They scream they don’t belong.
 They cry for hours in their cell.
 They bang on the door and ask for extra privileges.
 It’s always something.

 Except Hernandez did none of that.
 In the nearly two years inside the county jail as he awaited and then stood trial, Hodgson marveled at Hernandez’s odd detachment from reality and the ease in which he transitioned to jail.
 “It surprised me,” Hodgson said.
 “He was never nervous, never upset.”